simple-Ai-Automation-Agency/daidaset/README.md

 {"messages": [{"role": "system", "content": "Classify..."}, {"role": "user", "content": "diskussionsrunden..."}, {"role": "assistant", "content": "Retail"}]}
 {"messages": [{"role": "system", "content": "Classify..."}, {"role": "user", "content": "polis..."}, {"role": "assistant", "content": "Consumer Electronics"}]}
 ```

+## Testing and Validation
+Ensure that each module includes unit tests to validate functionality, focusing on edge cases such as unsupported file formats or invalid input data.
+This example prompt is structured to provide clear objectives, technical constraints, and specific functionalities required for the DAiDASET project.

 ## Installation and Setup

 1. **Clone the Repository:**